mlevans0/altmetric-implementation-docs/source/populating-efi-with-your-data.rst

 Overview
 ********
 Altmetric collects attention data for outputs that have been mentioned online across a range of sources.
-As items in the Altmetric database are not organised by institution, we can integrate with third party systems or allow for a manual CSV upload in order to set up your institutional edition of |efi|, with outputs produced by your own authors and departments.
+As items in the Altmetric database are not organized by institution, we can integrate with third party systems or allow for a manual CSV upload in order to set up your institutional edition of |efi|, with outputs produced by your own authors and departments.

 We will then populate |efi| by linking your set of publications, authors and departments with the scholarly publications already tracked in the Altmetric database.
-This enables you to browsethe altmetrics of your institutional outputs by your institutional authors and departments.
+This enables you to browse the altmetrics of your institutional outputs by your institutional authors and departments.

 Connecting to your Research Information Management System
 *********************************************************